KalpaniAnuradha/lipid-coated-gold-nanoparticle-md-analysis/README.md

 GitHub Issue.

-For questions concerning the associated publication or access to the simulation trajectories, contact the corresponding author:
+For questions concerning the associated publication or access to the simulation trajectories, contact the following authors:

 - Andrew J. Christofferson — andrew.christofferson@rmit.edu.au
+- Kalpani A. Mirihana - kalpani.anuradha@outlook.com

 ---

 ## Licence

-This repository is released under the **[LICENCE NAME]** licence.

-See the [`LICENSE`](./LICENSE) file for the permitted use, redistribution, and modification of the repository contents.

-> Replace `[LICENCE NAME]` after confirming the appropriate licence with
-> the authors, supervisors, and RMIT University.
+## License

+The content in this repository is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.

+You are free to share and adapt the material, provided that you give appropriate credit, provide a link to the license, and indicate if changes were made.

+If you use the scripts, data, figures, or analysis methods provided in this repository for academic research.
+Please also cite the associated publication and the archived version of this repository.

 ---